-The objectives of this procedure are to provide requirements and guidance for evaluating the operational status and material condition of the licensee fire protection systems.
-The evaluation is to determine whether the following aspects of the licensee’s fire protection capability meet U.S. Nuclear Regulatory commsion (NRC) issued licenseirements, and are adequate to preclude or mitigate the consequences of a fire:
+01.01 The objectives of this procedure are to provide requirements and guidance for evaluating the operational status and material condition of the licensee’s fire protection systems.
+The evaluation is to determine whether the following aspects of the licensee’s fire protection capability meet U.S. Nuclear Regulatory commsion (NRC) issued license requirements, and are adequate to preclude or mitigate the consequences of a fire:

 a.
 Effectiveness of control of combustibles and ignition sources within the plant;